hplgit/doconce/doc/pub/slides/scientific_writing.md

 <!-- !split -->
 ## Use of preprocessors

- * Simple if-else tests a la C preprocessor
+ * Simple if-else tests a la the C/C++ preprocessor

- * `FORMAT` variable can be used to test on format
+ * `FORMAT` variable can be used to test on format, e.g.,

     * if latex/pdflatex do one sort of code (raw LaTeX)